albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

    6 actionable tasks: 6 executed
    ```

-   The test should pass as so far we have not yet tried to perform concurrent deletes.
+   The test should pass as so far, we have not yet tried to perform concurrent deletes.

 1. Simulate concurrent deletes (replicate the problem)